ocamllabs/furore/weekly/2016/46/olivier.md

-* Monday (2016-11-14)
+**Monday (2016-11-14)**

-: Specification of macro closures: the result of translating a macro into lambda code should be:
+Specification of macro closures: the result of translating a macro into lambda code should be:
   * if the target phase is 1: the code of the macro itself;
   * if the target phase is 0: the closure, i.e. a block containing pointers to the cross-stage, phase-0 identifiers used in the macro's body.